AnggaR96s/Reforestation/README.md

-## What do you call someone with no nose?
-Nobody knows.
+## What has three letters and starts with gas?
+A Car.